memo/VolumeRunner/README.md

+This code was written in under one week, in an extreme rush.
+Use with caution

+Memo Akten, Daniel Berio © 2014

+(A lot of GLSL code borrowed from Inigo Quilez, [http://www.iquilezles.org/](http://www.iquilezles.org/) )

 Dependencies
 ============
 Built on openframeworks.
 HEAD as of 25/11/2014 with some minor modifications.
 Our modified version of OF can be found at [https://github.com/memo/openframeworks/tree/volumerunner](https://github.com/memo/openframeworks/tree/volumerunner)